 I pray to You / for the time of Your favor, O God!
 In Your great kindness answer me / with Your constant help.
+R: Turn to God in your need and you will live.

 But I am afflicted and in pain, / let Your saving help, O God, protect me.
 I will praise Your Name with song / and I will glorify God with thanksgiving.
+R: Turn to God in your need and you will live.

 'See, you lowly ones, and be glad; / you who seek God, may your hearts be merry!
 For God hears the poor, / and those who are in bonds God spurns not."
+R: Turn to God in your need and you will live.

 For God will save Zion / and rebuild the cities of Judah.

-The descendants of God's servants will inherit it /

-And those who love God's Name will inhabit it.
+The descendants of God's servants will inherit it / And those who love God's Name will inhabit it.
+R: Turn to God in your need and you will live.